nomadtales/rr_configurator_web/README.md

-Currently only works with basic ESP32.
+Currently only works with basic ESP32 and RP2040.

 Uncompiled firmware can be found at [www.gitlab.com/realrobots/rr_configurator_v2](www.gitlab.com/realrobots/rr_configurator_v2)